Office hour 2017-18: Mondays 12-1 (B10, upstairs Lenton Grove)

 Students from Geography and History research collaboratively in small teams and produce a final, individual, 6000 word research project.
 More than 400 of these now exist and form a unique archive of field research in the area, which is actively used by Italian scholars.
 The projects are housed in the Museo contadino, in Cassego, Varese Ligure, which is directed by Don Sandro Lagomarsini.
 A wide range of fields have been investigated by students, including river management, fishing history and policy, local wine tradition, tourism, place name studies, archival work using parish registers, vegetation surveys, terrace management and much more besides.

 Many colleagues have collaborated with us notably Diego Moreno (University of Genoa), Don Sandro Lagomarsini (Museo contadino di Cassego), Roberta Cevasco (University of Alessandria), Susanne Seymour (Geogaphy, Nottingham), Georgina Endfield (Geography, Nottingham), Mark Riley (Geography, Liverpool).
 Many local people have given their time to helping us in interviews and in other ways.
-In particular we are grateful to the Mayor of Varese, Michela Marcone, for long-standing help and support.
+In particular we are grateful to the former Mayor of Varese, Michela Marcone, for long-standing help and support.

 EAST MIDLANDS CENTRE FOR HISTORY TEACHING AND LEARNING